chinchalinchin/being-and-death/01_introduction.md

 ### Metaphysics

-There is a case to be made that **Gottlob Frege**'s _Foundations of Arithmetic_ is the first truly metaphysical treatise, despite all that preceded it and claimed the title[^5].
-In this work, he provides a philosophical basis for Number through an analysis of the terms: `object`, `concept` and `relation`. [^4] He defines the number "_0_" and the number "_1_" in the following way[^6]
+There is a case to be made that **Gottlob Frege**'s _Foundations of Arithmetic_ is the first truly metaphysical treatise, despite all that preceded it and claimed the title[^4]. **Frege** acknowledges as much in the conclusion where he says the laws of Number are "_the laws of laws of nature_". [^5] In his work, he provides the metaphysical, and therefore philosophical, basis for Number, through an analysis of the terms: `object`, `concept` and `relation`. [^6] He defines the number "_0_" and the number "_1_" in the following way[^7]

 ---

 ```
-The number 0 belongs to a concept if, whatever object considered, the proposition holds universally this object exists in that concept.
+The number 0 belongs to a concept if, whatever object considered, the proposition holds universally this object does not exist in that concept.
 ```

----

----

 ```
 The number 1 belongs to a concept if, whatever object considered, the proposition does not hold universally this object does not exist that concept.